Austrian passport

 An Austrian passport (Österreichischer Reisepass) is an identity document issued to citizens of Austria to facilitate international travel.
 Every Austrian citizen is also a citizen of the European Union.
 The passport, along with the national identity card, allows for free rights of movement and residence in any of the states of the European Economic Area and Switzerland.

+Issuance and validity

-The application and printing processes of all Austrian passports are handled by the Österreichische Staatsdruckerei (de) headquartered in Vienna.
+The passports can be applied for and are issued at magistrates and district captaincies, as well as selected municipal offices, then are manufactured centrally at the Österreichische Staatsdruckerei in Vienna.

 Physical appearance

 Austrian passports are the same burgundy colour as other European passports, with the Austrian coat of arms emblazoned in the centre of the front cover.
 The words "EUROPÄISCHE UNION" (English: European Union) and "REPUBLIK ÖSTERREICH" (Republic of Austria) are inscribed above the coat of arms and the word "REISEPASS" (Passport) is inscribed below it.
 Austrian passports have the standard biometric symbol at the bottom and use the standard EU design.
 Each page of the passport shows the coat of arms of a different Austrian state in the background.
-A new passport design is scheduled for 2023.
+A new passport design was introduced in December 2023.